Internal Balances

 Internal Balances can significantly reduce transaction costs for using tokens that remain in Beanstalk.
 As more protocols utilize Internal Balances, the gas savings can compound.

-Relevant Contracts
+### Relevant Contracts <a href="#associated-contracts" id="associated-contracts"></a>

-To / From
+### To / From

-LibTransfer uses the following structs in order to denote the location(s) from which tokens will be used in a function.
+`LibTransfer` uses the following structs in order to denote the location(s) from which tokens will be used in a function.

 enum From {